annie300/IT-and-Law/README.md

 # IT-and-Law
-Anna-Louisa Ottow - is this passable?
+Anna-Louisa Ottow id 20210606- is this passable?

 ## 1.Privacy Checklist

-Principle 1 - Purpose of collection of personal information
+# Principle 1 - Purpose of collection of personal information

 Only ask for information which is relevant to the use of the web application

 Explain why the information is relevant to the user

-Principle 5 - Storage and security of personal information
+# Principle 5 - Storage and security of personal information

 If using another entity to store information, make sure all measures are taken to secure the safe and private transfer of data

 If backing up data, make sure changes that happen with the original copy apply to the back up copy

-Principle 6 - Access to personal information
+# Principle 6 - Access to personal information

 Confirm with individuals if you hold personal information about them when they ask

 Reply to individuals within a set period of time with their personal information

-Principle 9 - Agency not to keep personal information for longer than necessary
+# Principle 9 - Agency not to keep personal information for longer than necessary

 When a user no longer has an account with you web application delete their information

 Or if the data has been on file for a certain period of time then delete it also

-Principle 10 - Limits on use of personal information
+# Principle 10 - Limits on use of personal information

 Get permission from a user if you will use their data for a purpose other than the ones specified